CodeStitchOfficial/Intermediate-Astro-v4-Decap-CMS/README.md

 ## Features

 * Runs on Astro v4
-* Astro's `<ViewTransitions />` integration
-* Use of components, props and scoped styles, as demonstrated in `/src/components/Landing.astro` for example
-* Use of Astro's built-in components such as `<Picture />`, as demonstrated in `/src/components/Landing.astro` for example
 * Decap CMS integration with a blog ready to go.
 Give access to your client via Netlify Identity to allow them to write blog posts.
 Their edits will be pushed to the repository, triggering a re-build automatically.
+* Astro's `<ViewTransitions />` integration
+* Components, props and scoped styles, as demonstrated in `/src/components/Landing.astro` for example
+* Astro's built-in components such as `<Picture />`, as demonstrated in `/src/components/Landing.astro` for example
-* Use of Astro content collections, leveraging image validation.
+* Astro's content collections, leveraging image validation.
 This allows the use of Astro components on user-uploaded images via the CMS, automatically converting your images to modern `.webp` or `.avif` format.
 * Accessible dropdown menus on desktop navigation and nested pages
+* [CodeStitch](https://codestitch.app/) HTML and CSS blocks to build the UI.
 * Perfect Lighthouse scores

 ![Lighthouse perfect score](https://github.com/BuckyBuck135/Intermediate-Astro-v4-Decap-CMS/blob/main/public/assets/lighthouse/100-score.png)